Dudu7352/fractal-gen/README.md

 # Fractal Generator

-Fractal generator is a cmd tool written in Rust programming language capable of creating variable size images of julia sets and the mandelbrot set itself
+Fractal generator is a cmd tool written in the Rust programming language, capable of generating variable size images of Julia sets and the Jandelbrot set itself.

 ## Julia sets

-In order to create Julia set write `julia` when program asks You for the fractal type.
-After that You will be prompted to input julia constant, which is a complex number.
+In order to create a Julia set, type `julia` when the program asks You for the fractal type.
+You will then be asked to enter the Julia constant, which is a complex number.

 <img src="example_julia.png">